 Federal, state, and local prisons and jails include chaplains to varying degrees.
 All federal prisons, including ICE detention centers, have chaplains.
 Their presence and work by state was detailed most comprehensively by a recent Pew Report.
-Key professional organizations for correctional chaplaincy include the following; please let us know if you have further information:
+Key professional organizations for correctional chaplaincy include the following.
+If you’ve got more resources you think we should include on this sector, let us know at email@example.com.

 American Correctional Chaplains Association

 The ACCA provides a multifaceted definition of correctional chaplaincy:

 Much like our colleagues in the military and at hospitals, correctional chaplains provide pastoral care to those who are disconnected from the general community by certain circumstances – in this case to those who are imprisoned, as well as to correctional facility staff and their families when requested.
 Where permitted, we also minister to the families of prisoners.

 Each correctional chaplain is also a representative of his or her faith community and is required to be endorsed by their denominational body in order to qualify as a chaplain.